 Ready for the exchange, there were four police radio-patrolled, “shadow-vehicles” parked and waiting in Chifley Square.

-A technician had noticed a “mustard-coloured” van being driven erratically along George Street, between Hunter Street and Martin Place.
-The traffic lights at the intersection of George and Bathurst Streets went to amber as the driver of the van shot across them, changing lanes abruptly, and cutting-off a taxi-driver.
+A technician had noticed a “mustard-colored” van being driven erratically along George Street, between Hunter Street and Martin Place.
+The traffic lights at the intersection of George and Bathurst Streets went to amber as the driver of the van shot across them, changing lanes abruptly, and cutting off a taxi-driver.
 He then applied the brakes hard and pulled to a stop.
-The man emerged from the van carrying the two blue-suitcases.
+The man emerged from the van carrying the two blue suitcases.
 He then walked around the corner into Bathurst Street and headed off on foot in the direction of Hyde Park.